Stick bug is a common name for a large group of insects in the Phasmatodea order.

 Stick bugs are herbivores and use their strong mandibles to eat leaves off a tree.

 Stick bugs use camouflage as a defense against predators.
 They can mimic plants and are very effective at replicating the form of sticks and leaves.

 Stick bugs can regenerate their limbs if they are broken off.
 They can sacrifice a limb to escape from a predator.

 The laboratory stick insect (Carausius morosus) can produce asexually, meaning it doesn't need a mate to produce offspring.
-In fact, there have been reports of male laboratory stick insect found in the wild.
+In fact, there have been no reports of male laboratory stick insect found in the wild.

 The Chan's megastick (Phobaeticus chani) is the longest stick bug in the world.
 With its legs fully extended, it can reach up to 22 inches in length.